nilearn/nilearn/doc/connectivity/region_extraction.rst

 ==========================================

 Showing region extraction results.
 The same :func:`plot_prob_atlas` is used for visualizing extracted regions on a standard template.
-Each color is a extracted brain region and as you can see that visual cortex area is extracted quite nicely into each hemisphere.
+Each extracted brain region is assigned a color and as you can see that visual cortex area is extracted quite nicely into each hemisphere.

 .. literalinclude:: ../../examples/connectivity/plot_extract_regions_canica_maps.py